Deep Thinking by Markov Chain of Continuous Thoughts: Experiments

+Having validated the efficacy of our {\ModelName} on synthetic tasks, we now turn to larger-scale real-world tasks to further evaluate its potential on more challenging problems.

-\subsection{Experimental Setup}
+\subsubsection{Experimental Setup}

-\textbf{Datasets and Tasks.} Following~\cite{tan2025think}, we train our model on \textbf{GSM8K-Aug} dataset~\citep{deng2023implicit}, an augmented version of \textbf{GSM8K}~\citep{cobbe2021training}, which contains 385K training samples.
-Then, we evaluate on the original GSM8K test set (in-domain task), as well as two out-of-domain benchmarks: (1) \textbf{SVAMP}~\citep{patel2021nlp}, consisting of 4,138 arithmetic problems constructed by subtle variations in wording and semantic perturbations, which aims to evaluate the robustness of reasoning ability, (2) \textbf{MultiArith}~\citep{roy2015solving}, a collection of 600 problems from MAWPS~\citep{koncel2016mawps} that require multi-step reasoning.
+\textbf{Datasets and Tasks.} Following~\cite{tan2025think}, we train our model on \textbf{GSM8K-Aug} dataset~\citep{deng2023implicit}, which contains 385K training samples.
+Then, we evaluate on the original GSM8K test set (in-domain task), as well as two out-of-domain benchmarks: (1) \textbf{SVAMP}~\citep{patel2021nlp}, consisting of 4,138 arithmetic problems constructed by subtle variations in wording and semantic perturbations, which aims to evaluate the robustness of reasoning, (2) \textbf{MultiArith}~\citep{roy2015solving}, a collection of 600 problems from MAWPS~\citep{koncel2016mawps} that require multi-step reasoning.
 Our evaluation metrics include (1) Accuracy (Acc), which reflects the reasoning ability; (2) Training Time (Train), which measures the time cost for model training; and (3) Test Time (Test), which measures inference efficiency by counting the total time required to produce solutions for all test samples.
 More detailed descriptions of the evaluation setup are provided in Appendix~\ref{append:eva}.

-\textbf{Baselines.} We compare with (1) \textbf{CoT-SFT}~\citep{wei2022chain}, which finetunes models on solution-based data to elicit structured and logical reasoning, (2) \textbf{iCoT-SI}~\citep{deng2024explicit}, which gradually removes explicit reasoning steps during training to encourage implicit reasoning, (3) \textbf{Coconut}~\citep{hao2024training}, which treats latent representations as a special token and inputs them alongside word tokens into an autoregressive model, (4) \textbf{CoLaR}~\citep{tan2025think}, which compresses reasoning tokens and learns to predict the distribution of these compressed embeddings, (5) \textbf{CODI}~\citep{shen2025codi}, which self-distills hidden activations across all layers at the selected distillation token.
+\textbf{Baselines.} We compare with (1) \textbf{CoT}~\citep{wei2022chain}, which trains transformer-based models on problem-solution pairs with explicit reasoning paths, (2) \textbf{iCoT-SI}~\citep{deng2024explicit}, which gradually removes explicit reasoning steps during training to encourage implicit reasoning, (3) \textbf{Coconut}~\citep{hao2024training}, which treats latent representations as a special token and inputs them alongside word tokens into an autoregressive model, (4) \textbf{CoLaR}~\citep{tan2025think}, which compresses reasoning tokens and learns to predict the distribution of these compressed embeddings, and (5) \textbf{CODI}~\citep{shen2025codi}, which self-distills hidden activations across all layers at the selected distillation token. \textbf{Implementation Details.} We implement the understanding, thinking, speaking layers and randomness encoder as 0.5B models (structure detailed in Appendix~\ref{append:eva}).
+The randomness predictor is a two-layer MLP.
+For fair comparison, we implement baselines with both 0.5B and 3B parameters.
+For our model and CoT-SFT, we include both an equation-based version for direct comparison and a text-based version for real-world applications.
+For other baselines, we follow their original recipes to first train an explicit CoT for initialization and then finetune with only structured equations.